ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Introduction

 \section{Introduction}

-Magnetic resonance spectroscopic imaging (MRSI) is a molecular MR imaging modality that can be used to investigate \textit{in vivo} metabolism in humans non-invasively with non-ionizing radiation.
-In particular, ${}^1$H-MRSI can simultaneously image up to 20 metabolites in the brain and assess their concentration \cite{Maudsley2020} and the dynamic change of their concentrations under functional tasks \cite{Mullins2018,Bednarik2021}.
-MRSI is capable of measuring intrinsic metabolism without the need of contrast agents, and can probe metabolic enzymatic rates that are not accessible by radio-tracer imaging techniques such as PET and SPECT \cite{Davis2020}.
-Numerous studies have demonstrated the considerable potential of MRSI for clinical applications, but the performance of current MRSI protocols limits their use in routine clinical investigations \cite{Oz2014}, which is severely lacking behind other MR modalities.
+Magnetic Resonance Spectroscopic Imaging (MRSI) is a well-established molecular MR imaging modality, facilitating non-invasive exploration of \textit{in vivo} metabolism in both human and animal models without the use of ionizing radiation.
+In particular, ${}^1$H-MRSI can simultaneously image up to 20 brain metabolites, providing quantification of steady-state concentrations \cite{Maudsley2020} and the dynamic change of concentrations under functional tasks \cite{Mullins2018,Bednarik2021}.
+In addition to measuring intrinsic metabolism without the need of contrast agents, MRSI can probe metabolic enzymatic rates that are not accessible by nuclear imaging techniques such as PET and SPECT \cite{Davis2020}.
+Many studies demonstrated significant value of MRSI for neuroscience \cite{Oz2014}, but the performance of current MRSI is severely lacking behind other MRI methods, which limits its use and wider adoption.

-MRSI at ultra-high field (UHF $\geq$ 7T) using very short echo time ($\approx$ 1ms) free induction decay (FID) excitation is a method that is gaining large popularity due to its high SNR for metabolite imaging \cite{Henning2009,Boer2012,Bogner2012}.
-Nevertheless, a major drawback of MRSI is low resolution and long acquisition times of the 4D ($k,t$) spatial-temporal space, resulting in a critical need for imaging acceleration strategies \cite{Bogner2021}.
-This is particularly relevant for high-resolution whole-brain MRSI where traditional phase-encoding acquisition schemes would require several hours.
+Among MRI modalities, MRSI is poised to benefit the most from ultra-high field (UHF $\geq$ 7T) due to increased spectral dispersion and signal-to-noise ratio (SNR).
+MRSI using very short echo-time ($\approx$ 1ms) free induction decay (FID) excitation \cite{Henning2009,Boer2012,Bogner2012} has large potential for metabolite imaging due to its high SNR.
+Nevertheless, MRSI is hampered by significant limitations, including low resolution and long scan times required for the acquisition of the 4D($k,t$) spatial-temporal space \cite{Bogner2021}.
+This highlights a pressing demand for acceleration strategies in high-resolution MRSI to overcome these challenges.
+This is especially pertinent in the context of high-resolution whole-brain MRSI, where conventional phase-encoding acquisition schemes would necessitate several hours.
 Acceleration of UHF MRSI has been shown by parallel imaging such as SENSE, GRAPPA and CAIPIRINHA with uniform undersampling \cite{Strasser2017,Hangel2017,Nassirpour2018b}, or by Compressed Sensing (CS) with random undersampling \cite{Nassirpour2018a}, but these techniques generally don’t allow acceleration factors (AF) above 6-10 for MRSI.
-Additionally, spatial-spectral encoding (SSE) techniques enable further acceleration for UHF MRSI.
-By combining spatial-spectral encoding with undersampling higher accelerations of UHF MRSI may be achieved \cite{Moser2019a,Saucedo2021,Ma2016}.
+Additionally, spatial-spectral encoding (SSE) techniques introduce additional prospects for accelerating UHF MRSI.
+By combining spatial-spectral encoding with undersampling higher accelerations ($AF>50$) of UHF MRSI may be achieved \cite{Moser2019a,Saucedo2021,Ma2016}.